nianiolang/nianiolang.github.io/json_ptd_validator.md

 	}}
 }
 ```
-Notice the syntax of json:ptd, the top level of json:ptd type is always an `object`, which keys are type names.
+Notice the syntax of json-ptd, the top level of json-ptd type is always an `object`, which keys are type names.
 In our example it is `invoice_type`, which we are going to define.

 As mentioned before `invoice_type` consist of several fields, what can be defined with `ov.ptd_rec` type.